geopm/geopm/service/docs/source/geopm.7.rst

 ----------
 The :doc:`geopmlaunch(1) <geopmlaunch.1>` script is the recommended method for launching the GEOPM HPC runtime.
-Unless modified by command-line arguments or environment variables, GEOPM will create a ``geopm.report`` file wiht a summary of metrics from application execution.
+Unless modified by command-line arguments or environment variables, GEOPM will create a ``geopm.report`` file with a summary of metrics from application execution.
 See :doc:`geopmreport(7)
 <geopm_report.7>`: for documentation about the output file format.